 The Annual Cycle of Care is a checklist designed to assist you and your health team keep your diabetes care on track.

 You, your health care team and your Annual Cycle of Care can help you reduce your risk of diabetes-related complications.

 EXPOsing diabetes is a one-day educational event which brings together local health professionals to provide education sessions to people with diabetes.
-The Bundaberg event is for people with type 2 diabetes.
+This event is for people with type 2 diabetes.

 Aboriginal and Torres Strait Islander health workers can support individuals and families in manging diabetes and connect you with other health professionals.

 The amount of carbohydrate refers to both the serving size and the carbohydrate content of the food.

 The amount of glucose in the bloodstream.
 Can be measured with capillary (taken from a finger prick) or venous (pathology test) blood.